-- Pressure washers are small-scale devices having a limited amount of water flow.
-They have high pressures of between 2,500 and 3,000 pounds per square inch (psi) but their capacity is limited to about 5-10 gallons per minute (gpm).
+High-pressure washing equipment consists of pressure washers and high-pressure water cannons.
+Both perform similar functions but at different scales.
+Pressure washers are small-scale devices with a limited amount of water flow.
+They have high pressures between 2,500 and 3,000 pounds per square inch (PSI) but their capacity is limited to about 5-10 gallons per minute (GPM).
 Pressure washers are equipped with small diameter hoses, usually ½ inch.

 Heavy Equipment Wash Pads and Racks

-There’s no substitute for using a professionally designed and built wash pad, also known as a wash rack.
+There’s no substitute for using a professionally designed and built wash pad, which is also known as a wash rack.
 Many jurisdictions regulate wash locations to ensure they comply with environmental compliance.
-Laws prohibit contaminated construction equipment washings from entering open surface and groundwater reservoirs.
+Laws prohibit contaminated construction equipment washings from entering open surfaces and groundwater reservoirs.

 Check Out ESD Waste2Water’s Washing System: